Ceylon, it’s Been Good to Know Ya: 12 Unexpectedly Awesome Things About Sri Lanka

 11. Quite simply, the Sinhalese script.
 Quite possibly the prettiest writing script I’ve seen and I’ve seen a lot.
 It looks like spiral sea shells lined up in a row.

-41 Responses to “Ceylon, it’s Been Good to Know Ya: 12 Unexpectedly Awesome Things About Sri Lanka”
+54 responses to “Ceylon, it’s Been Good to Know Ya: 12 Unexpectedly Awesome Things About Sri Lanka”

-1. isura silva says:
+1. isura silva Avatar

 Hi Marry Anne,